PrefectHQ/prefect/docs/guides/cli-shell.md

 ---

 # Orchestrating Shell Commands with Prefect
 Harness the power of the Prefect CLI to execute and schedule shell commands as Prefect flows.
-This guide focuses on using the `watch` and `serve` commands to showcase the CLI's versatility for automation tasks.
+This guide shows how to use the `watch` and `serve` commands to showcase the CLI's versatility for automation tasks.

 Here's what you'll learn: